benzino98/plaschema/memory-bank/activeContext.md

 4. **Theming System**: Considering the implementation of a light/dark mode toggle based on user preferences.

 5. **Contact Message Interface**: Implementing a clean listing interface with status indicators, filtering options by category and status, and a detailed view for individual messages with response tracking.
+Added in-app notifications for new messages.

+6. **Bulk Operations Interface**:

+   - Used checkboxes with "Select All" option for intuitive selection
+   - Implemented context-specific action dropdowns for each content type
+   - Added inline feedback for bulk operations through success/error messages
+   - Created a custom category management UI for FAQ bulk categorization

+7. **Performance Optimization**:
+   - Implemented caching for all listing pages and detail views
+   - Using responsive images to reduce bandwidth usage on mobile devices
+   - Added lazy loading for images to improve initial page load time
+   - Optimized database queries to reduce server response time

 ### Product Decisions

 1. **Feature Prioritization**: Healthcare provider search and filtering features have been prioritized based on user feedback.

-2. **Content Management Flow**: Streamlining the content creation process with a more intuitive workflow.
+2. **Content Management Flow**: Streamlining the content creation process with a more intuitive workflow, including image optimization.

 3. **User Account Requirements**: Determining what level of user registration is required for public site features.

 4. **Contact Message Workflow**:

-   - New messages will be flagged in the admin interface
+   - New messages trigger in-app notifications for super admin users
-   - Super admin will review and can update status (new → read → responded → archived)
+   - Super admin reviews and can update status (new → read → responded → archived)
-   - Implementing predefined categories: General Inquiry, Enrollment Question, Provider Question, Feedback, Technical Issue
+   - Using predefined categories: General Inquiry, Enrollment Question, Provider Question, Feedback, Technical Issue
-   - Messages will be automatically archived after 3 months
+   - Messages are automatically archived after 3 months
-   - No internal notes functionality needed
+   - Added scheduled task for automatic archiving of old messages

+5. **Bulk Operations Workflow**:

+   - Creating intuitive selection and action flows for admin users
+   - Implementing appropriate confirmation steps to prevent accidental data changes
+   - Providing clear feedback on action results
+   - Enabling efficient management of large data sets

+6. **Image Optimization Strategy**:
+   - Automatic generation of responsive image sizes on upload
+   - Using modern srcset attributes for optimal browser selection
+   - Implementing lazy loading for improved performance
+   - Proper caching of images with appropriate cache headers

 ### Current Challenges

 1. **Activity Log Volume**: Managing potential high volume of activity logs over time (consider log rotation or archiving).

-2. **Image Upload Performance**: Large image uploads causing performance issues in the admin interface.
+2. **Image Upload Performance**: Large image uploads are now handled more efficiently with the responsive image processing system, but may still cause performance issues for very large files.

 3. **Test Data Generation**: Creating realistic test data that covers edge cases for comprehensive testing.

-4. **Responsive Image Handling**: Implementing proper responsive image solutions for various device sizes and connection speeds.

-5. **Contact Message Notifications**: Implementing effective in-app notification system for new contact messages to ensure timely responses.
+4. **Cache Invalidation**: Ensuring that cached data is properly invalidated when content is updated.

+5. **Browser Compatibility**: Ensuring responsive images and lazy loading work consistently across all browsers.

 ## Team Focus

-- **Backend Development**: Shifting focus to performance optimization, caching implementation, and contact page backend functionality
+- **Backend Development**: Further performance optimization and image processing improvements
-- **Frontend Development**: Completing mobile responsiveness and form UX improvements
+- **Frontend Development**: Implementing lazy loading for remaining image-heavy pages
-- **QA & Testing**: Expanding test coverage for new permissions system and activity logging features
+- **QA & Testing**: Testing the new responsive image system and caching implementation across different devices
-- **DevOps**: Setting up deployment pipeline for staging environment
+- **DevOps**: Setting up automated deployment pipeline for staging environment